Karissa-Herns/Data-Analysis-and-Practical-Statistics/README.md

-# Data-Analysis-and-Practical-Statistics
+# Investigate-a-Data-Set

-This was my first course with Udacity.
+In this project, the TMDB-Movies dataset was used to investigate movie data.

-There were two projects for this course.
-The first investigated the movies dataset and answered one or more questions.
-The dataset was from Kaggle.com
+The dataset contains data that was sourced from Kaggle.com.
+I was tasked with performing an analysis that answered at least one business question.